hailemedn/Tech-notes/coding/oAuth 2.0, how to implement signin with google, Level 6.md

 - revoke access from the account (google/facebook).

 ## implementation
-see this code on app.js ena teredaw brother
+- see this code on app.js ena teredaw brother,
+- also this code include letting users submit secrets and displaying them on the secrets page.
 https://github.com/hailemedn/Web-Development-Bootcamp-Exercises-and-Projects/tree/main/37%20-%20Authentication%20%26%20Security/Secrets%20-%20Starting%20Code